erinkelsey/elasticsearch-basics/README.md

 ## Analytic Tools

-Web-based graphical UIs such as Kibana let you interact with your indices, and explore them without writing code
+Web-based graphical UIs, such as Kibana, let you interact with your indices, and explore them without writing code